 It’s the largest castle complex in the world with an area of 70,000 square metres.
 It consists of palaces and ecclesiastical buildings of various architectural styles.
 It’s a steep walk up to the castle but once you get there you are rewarded with amazing views over the city and some amazing architecture to marvel over.

 One of my friends recommended going to the castle at night time as seeing the city all lit up is supposed to be magical.
-Unfortunately our hotel was quite a walk away from the city and we were exhausted by night time from all our steps (we walked 11 miles on the first day!) so we never made it up here at night time.
+Unfortunately our hotel was quite a walk away from the city and we were exhausted by night time from all the steps we did (we walked 11 miles on the first day!) exploring Prague so we never made it up here at night time.

 The Dancing House is a piece of modern architecture which stands in complete contrast with the rest of Prague’s Baroque and gothic buildings, making it pretty controversial when it was first built in 1996.
 The American architect originally called the building Fred and Ginger after Fred Astaire and Ginger Rogers as it was based on a pair of dancers.